 “Bottom Up” Loan Level Approach

-A “Bottom-Up” loan level Portfolio Stress Analysis engagement is an additional tool for an institution’s Board and Senior Management to utilize in anticipating possible risk and loss exposures under several economic scenarios.
+CEIS’s “Bottom-Up” stress testing programs are a tool for an Institution’s Board and Senior Management to utilize when planning for possible credit risk and loss exposures occurring under several varying economic scenarios.

-• Stand-Alone “Bottom Up” loan level Portfolio Stress Testing– CEIS either receives an accurate and complete set of information from the institution, or assigns CEIS staff to collect the information on the institutions behalf, and then performs the Portfolio Stress Testing analysis with agreed upon scenarios and parameters resulting in a draft and subsequent final report for the client while presenting the findings to management and/or the board.
+- Stand-Alone “Bottom Up” loan level Portfolio Stress Testing– CEIS either receives an accurate and complete set of information from the institution, or assigns CEIS staff to collect the information on the institutions behalf, and then performs the Portfolio Stress Testing analysis with agreed upon scenarios and parameters resulting in a draft and subsequent final report for the client while presenting the findings to management and/or the board.

 CEIS Review has been an important part of our Bank’s commercial lending review function ever since the Bank decided to outsource the annual portfolio review and Stress Testing.
 CEIS’ professionalism and market insights assists are welcomed strengths to our Credit Risk Management program.